monowai/flockdata.org/README.md

 [auditbucket](http://auditbucket.com) - Data Mediation Service
 ===========
 ## Project Status
 Full support for ElasticSearch 1.3 and Neo4j 2.1.x in place.
-API is mostly settled. ab-security has been introduced as a plugable authentication service.
+API is settled. ab-security has been introduced as a plugable authentication service.
 We support Stormpath and Simple user names/passwords in XML

 Currently working on tracking attachments.